-Funding and revenue streams (Call notes)
+Funding and revenue streams (Call notes/video recording)

 News organisations of all sizes are having to explore new means of funding quality journalism.
 Events, membership, crowdfunding, consultancy work and donations are just a few of the forms of revenue that have grown in popularity.
 Come to learn what’s out there and how it could work for your organisation.

 Thursday 25 April 2019 - 4pm Central European Summer Time